-Daniil’s father is a Russian poet, philologist, linguist (Alexander Strakhov lives in the U.S., in Boston) and his mother is a psychotherapist.
-His parents divorced when he was very young and he spent most of his childhood living with his grandparents.
+The boy was born on March 2, 1976 in Moscow.
+His father is a Russian poet, philologist, linguist (Alexander Strakhov lives in the U.S., in Boston) and his mother is a psychotherapist.
+The parents divorced when the boy was very young and he spent most of his childhood living with his grandparents.

-Since his childhood Daniil was interested in movie and theatre.
+Little Daniil was interested in cinema and theatre.
 So in 1993 he entered the Moscow Art Theater School.
-In a year he was transferred to the Shchukin Theatre School.
+A year later he was transferred to the Shchukin Theatre School.

-Daniil became widely known after his role of the young Stirlitz (Soviet spy Maksim Isaev) in the TV series by Sergei Ursulyak “Isayev” (2009).
+Daniil became widely known after his role of the young Stirlitz (Soviet spy Maksim Isaev) in the TV series Isayev (2009) directed by Sergei Ursulyak

-Daniil also starred in several theatrical productions: Train Station for Three, The Postman Always Rings Twice, An Ideal Husband and Warsaw Melody.
+Also Daniil played in several theatrical productions: Train Station for Three, The Postman Always Rings Twice, An Ideal Husband and Warsaw Melody.